skienzmatishun/rippreport/content/p/boss-sheriff/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County law enforcement operates above the law while using state prosecutors as personal enforcement puppets.
+Investigative files detail a thirty-year political alliance built to conceal deputy misconduct and obstruct public transparency.
+We expose the dirty deals that cemented absolute power in local law enforcement.
 ---
 Wake up Baldwin County you have a serious problem with Baldwin Sheriff Office and Sheriff Hoss the “BOSS” Mack.